Skip to main content

 2. If there is no signature line, click the View Signatures button just below the Word ribbon.

-3. From the Signatures box, select the signature you want to to delete.
+3. From the Signatures box, select the signature you want to delete.

 A screenshot of a Microsoft Word Signature Details box.